madic-creates/k3s-git-ops/docs/backup.md

 #### Metrics Published

 /// warning
 The metrics might change in the future.
 Currently I'm not realy satisfied.
 But maybe that's because I wasn't able to create a good grafana dashboard with them yet.
 I would appreciate any help.
+See issue [#3](https://github.com/Madic-/k3s-git-ops/issues/3){target=_blank}
 ///

 The script publishes the following metrics to the Pushgateway: